-APPENDIX 5: INSTALLATION OF SECONDARY AIR TUBES AND BAFFLE
+APPENDIX 4: AIR TUBES AND BAFFLE INSTALLATION

-1- Starting with the rear tube, lean and insert the right end of the secondary air tube into the rear right channel hole.
+1. Starting with the rear tube, lean and insert the right end of the secondary air tube into the rear right channel hole.
 Then lift and insert the left end of the tube into the rear left channel.

-- 2- Align the notch in the left end of the tube with the key of the left air channel hole.
-Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown in detail A. Make sure the notch reaches the end of the key way. - 3- Repeat step 1 and 2 for the other secondary air tubes. - 4- To remove the tubes use the above steps in reverse order.
+- 2. Align the notch in the left end of the tube with the key of the left air channel hole.
+Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown.
+Make sure the notch reaches the end of the key way. - 3.
+Repeat steps 1 and 2 for the second tube in the back then install the baffle before installing the two front tubes. - 4.
+To remove the tubes use the above steps in reverse order.

-Note that secondary air tubes (A) can be replaced without removing the baffle board (B).
+Note that secondary air tubes (B), (C), (D) and (E) can be replaced without removing the baffle board (A).